bjoernalbers/hylafax/README.md

 ## Development

+You need to have Docker installed.
-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run the tests with:

-Then, run `rake spec` to run the tests.
+    $ docker-compose run --rm lib bin/rspec

-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+For an interactive prompt run:

+    $ docker-compose run --rm lib bin/console

 ## Contributing